Augustine Golf Club -- Role Model For Public Golf

 The 18th hole is a fairly tame par five -- reachable in two for mid to long hitters.
 A great way to end the round.

-Looking towards the green on the 10th hole, you'll see how Jacobson's hole framing is near perfection.
+Looking at the par four 16th hole, you'll see how Jacobson's hole framing is near perfection.

 Close runner-up for signature hole honors is the par three 6th hole.
 Looks like there's a lot of water, but it doesn't really influence play that much.

-The 406 Yard Par 4 9th hole requires a tee shot to a slightly elevated landing area.
-When the pin placement is on the right side, this hole allows for a run up shot onto the green.
-Photo by Brad Cheney.
+The 399 yard Par 4 9th hole requires a tee shot to a slightly elevated landing area.
+From there, a tough shot into a well protected green.

-The 441 Par 4 12th features a dogleg left and an elevated fairway.
+The 434 Par 4 12th features a dogleg left and an elevated fairway.
 The second shot is into a downhill green that features a ridge directly in the middle, making the approach to the correct part of the green critical.
-Photo by Brad Cheney.

 Details: